Hypnopompia

+Etymology

+Frederic Myers coined the term "hypnopompic", with its word-ending originating from the Greek word "pompos", meaning "sender", in 1904.
+Previously, in 1848, Alfred Maury introduced the term "hypnagogic" from the Greek words ύπνος ("hypnos"), meaning "sleep", and αγωγός ("agōgos"), meaning "conductor" or "leader".

 Hallucinations

 Hallucinations are commonly understood as "sensory perceptions that occur in the absence of an objective stimulus".
 As this definition implies, though, like dreams, most hallucinations are visual, they can encompass a broader range of sensory experience.
 Auditory hallucinations are thus also common: "patients can hear simple sounds, structured melodies or complete sentences".
-Slightly less common but not unheard of are "somesthetic" hallucinations involving the sense of touch and location, with such experiences ranging from tactile sensations to full-blown "cenesthopathic" or "out-of-body experiences", which involve sudden changes in the perception of the body’s location, or even a sense of movement of the entire body.
-Finally, a unique characteristic of hypnopompic hallucinations is that as opposed to dreams, wherein they rarely understand that they are asleep, here sleepers do indeed have "the clear subjective awareness of being awake" yet are frequently mentally and physically trapped in the experience.
+Slightly less common but not unheard of are "somesthetic" hallucinations involving the sense of touch and location, with such experiences ranging from tactile sensations to full-blown "cenesthopathic" or "out-of-body experiences", which involve sudden changes in the perception of the body's location, or even a sense of movement of the entire body.
+Finally, a unique characteristic of hypnopompic hallucinations is that as opposed to dreams, wherein they rarely understand that they are in fact asleep, here sleepers do indeed have "the clear subjective awareness of being awake" yet are frequently mentally and physically trapped in the experience.